 Sew down the right edge of this with your ¼″ seam and unfold.
 We've just completed this part of the quilt:

-Next, do the same with a strip.
-Place the strip on top of the piece you're constructing, front sides facing each other, right edges lined up.
+Next, do the same with a sash strip.
+Place the strip on right edge of the piece you're constructing, front sides facing each other, right edges lined up.
 Pin, sew, and unfold.
 You now have this:

-Finally, take the last t-shirt square from each row and place, fronts facing each other, on top of the piece in the diagram above, lining up right sides.
+Finally, take the last t-shirt square from the first row and place, fronts facing each other, on top of the piece in the diagram above, lining up right edges.
 Pin, sew, and unfold.

 Your finished row:

 Lay out the top t-shirt row.
-Place a skinny row, front side down, on top of the t-shirt row.
+Place a sash row, front side facing down, on top of the t-shirt row.
 Line up the bottom edges, pin, and sew.

 The important thing here is that you line up the corners of each individual piece in the row so that there won't be any funky lines.
 It's a little tricky, so you might want to sew a little bit of the row at a time, giving it periodic checks to make sure everything is in line.